 Before the Risk-o-meter’s current 6-level avatar, it was a 5-level Riskometer.
-And before that, it was a color-codes-based risk tool (it had 3 colors blue, yellow and brown representing low, medium and high levels of risks).
-After July 2015, SEBI had replaced the depiction of mutual fund risks using color codes by a pictorial meter popularly named Riskometer.
+And before that, it was a color-codes-based risk tool (it had 3 colors blue, yellow and brown representing low, medium and high levels of risk).
+After July 2015, SEBI replaced the depiction of mutual fund risks using color codes by a pictorial meter popularly named Riskometer.

 SEBI has been constantly revising the guidelines once every few years for these Mutual Fund Riskometers.
 The idea has always been to highlight the risk to investors in an easy-to-understand format.
 Understanding the risks involved in any investment is very important for all investors.
 So this constant up-gradation of Risk-o-meter and how it works is a step in that direction.

 But all said and done, is looking at Risk-o-meter sufficient to select the right mutual fund schemes for your investments?